JetsFix regular KillerOnFire delves deep into the history books to look back on a great Jets team of the past in this outstanding guest post.

 Week 5 would get the Jets back in the win column in another extraordinary game, demonstrating that Namath had become much more than a passer.
 Bell and Boozer were back at full strength, and the Jets would blow out the Patriots 41-13.
 It was an extremely windy day.
 So Namath changed up the game plan, amazingly throwing only 8 passes, though one would go to Caster for a 27-yard TD.
 It would be the fewest passes ever attempted by a Jets quarterback.
 By contrast, Riggins and Boozer would carry the ball 50 times for 318 yards between them.
 Riggins got 168 yards on 32 carries, and Boozer 150 on just 18 with 3 touchdowns.
 I can find no other game in which two running backs on the same team each rushed for 150 yards.
 After the game, Namath was asked about throwing so few passes.
 “When you’re out there doing your job, you don’t keep statistics too much,” he said.

 Next up, the Colts came to Shea.
 By this point, the recent champs were in disarray.
 At 1-5, they’d just fired their coach, been struck by injuries, and benched Unitas in favor of the 25-year-old Marty Domres.
 Given the result the last time, it looked like easy pickings.
-But the Colts defense had figured out the Jets offensive.
-And our boys weren’t clicking on all cylinders.
+But the Colts defense had figured out the Jets offensive scheme.
+And our boys weren’t clicking.

 Joe tried to recreate the running success against New England.
 But the Colts bottled it up, though Riggins did get 90 yards on 21 carries.
 But Boozer had just 29 on 9.
 While Namath hit some longs ones: a 49-yard TD to Boozer and passes of 49 and 26 to Caster and Maynard, respectively, Joe Willie had three interceptions on just 16 attempts and only 4 completions.
 Still, the Jets clung to a lead heading into the 4th quarter.